 Material Sample: If requested, the Contractor shall provide the Consultant with a 1 L sample of each different lot or batch of material proposed for the work.
 Upon the Consultant's request, the Contractor shall provide the Consultant with certified copies of the manufacturer's quality control testing records.

-Statement of Material Supplier: The Contractor shall state the coating supplier to be used at the time of tendering unless otherwise specified in this Section.

 Material Identification: All prime, intermediate, and finish coating materials shall be supplied in different colour shades and shall be clearly marked on each container as to the material function and colour.

 Material Suitability: The coating manufacturer shall submit confirmation in writing that their Product will not introduce toxic materials or product taste or odours into the potable water.
 Toxic materials shall be those materials identified from time to time by the Ministry of the Environment, Health Canada, and other pertinent regulatory authorities.
 Taste and odour shall be quantified by APHA/AWWA/WPCF Standard Methods (for examination of water and wastewater).

 The Contractor shall use a Water Operator licensed by the Ontario Water and Wastewater Certification Office to perform the sampling of water from the elevated tank prior to placing the elevated tank back into service.
 It will be the Contractor's responsibility to ensure the water samples meet the requirements of the Ontario Drinking Water standards.
 The licensed Water Operator shall deliver the water samples to a laboratory approved by the Region for testing.
 The Consultant must be present on Site during the sampling.